Getting started

 pip install kalavai-client

-Createa a local, private LLM pool
+Create a local, private AI pool

 $ kalavai gui start

-[+] Running 1/1
+[+] Running 2/2

-✔ Container kalavai_gui Started0.1s
+✔ Container kalavai_gui Started0.4s

 2. Add worker nodes

-Increase the power of your AI pool by inviting others to join.
+Increase the power of your AI pool by adding resources from other devices.
 For that, you need to generate a joining token.
-Use the navigation panel to go to Devices
+You can do this by using the seed GUI or the CLI.

 , and then click the circle-plus